AizazSharif/Handwriting-Generation-Using-Recurrent-Neural-Networks/README.md

 # Handwriting-Generation-Using-Recurrent-Neural-Networks

 This is an implementation of handwriting generation with use of recurrent neural networks (LSTM & GRU) using torch and python.
-Based on Alex Graves [paper](https://arxiv.org/abs/1308.0850).
+The work is based on Alex Graves [paper](https://arxiv.org/abs/1308.0850) published in 2013.

 ## Installation